vanbujm/con-ai/post.md

 <pre data-prefix=""><code class="not-prose">ultrachat_baseline 1     5.5875</code></pre>
 </div>

 These results are a bit more interesting.
-The cai model performed the best in this test, with the sai model coming in negligibly ahead of the baseline.
-On one hand, this is a good result for the cai model, as it shows that the training method has made the model more resistant to unsafe behaviors and that my methodology was able to reproduce similar results to Anthropic's.
-On the other hand, the sai model did not perform as well as I had hoped.
+The CAI model performed the best in this test, with the SAI model coming in negligibly ahead of the baseline.
+On one hand, this is a good result for the CAI model, as it shows that the training method has made the model more resistant to unsafe behaviors and that my methodology was able to reproduce similar results to Anthropic's.
+On the other hand, the SAI model did not perform as well as I had hoped.
 This could be due to the fact that I only did SFT training on the model, and did not have time to do any Contrastive Preference Optimization.
 It could also be due to the fact that the training data was not as good as I had hoped.

-A lot of revisions tended to be non-sequitur for example:
+A lot of revisions tended to be non-sequitur, for example:

 <div class="collapse collapse-arrow border-base-300 bg-base-200 border">
   <input type="checkbox" />